Army Basic Combat Training

-Army Boot Camp
+U.S. Army Boot Camp

-A Typical Day in Basic
+A Day in the Life of a Basic Training Private

 5 a.m. - Wake up